PeterStaev/nativescript-purchase/README.md

 The description of the product based on the user's phone localization.

 * **priceAmount** - *number*
-The numerical value of the price for this in-app product based on the currency user's app store.
+The numerical value of the price for this in-app product based on the currency of the user's app store.

 * **priceFormatted** - *string*
 The formatted `priceAmount` with the corresponding currency symbol of the user's app store.

 * **priceCurrencyCode** - *string*
-The [ISO4217](https://en.wikipedia.org/wiki/ISO_4217#Active_codes) currency code of the price (for example BGN, EUR, USD, etc.)
+The [ISO4217](https://en.wikipedia.org/wiki/ISO_4217#Active_codes) currency code of the price (BGN, EUR, USD, etc.)

 * **productType** - *"inapp" | "subs"*
-The type of the product - in-app purchase or subscription
+The type of the product - in-app purchase or subscription.

 * **subscriptionPeriod** - *string*
 The [ISO8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) duration of the subscription.
 For example `P1D` stands for a daily subscription, `P1M` is a monthly subscription, `P3M` is a three month subscription.
-The property has a value only for products of type `"subs"`
+The property has a value only for products of type `"subs"`.

 ### `Transaction` properties
 * **nativeValue**